Skip to main content

 Weekly Fresh Flowers (Residential)

-Fresh flowers to someone's home every week.
-This is the classic model -- Bloom & Wild popularised it, and plenty of independents are doing it well now too.
+Fresh flowers to someone's home, every week.
+Bloom & Wild made this mainstream and plenty of independents are doing it well now — sometimes better, because you can deliver locally and the flowers are actually fresh that day.

 Typical price: £25-40 per week

-Best for: People who love having fresh flowers around but never get round to buying them
+Best for: People who love having flowers around but never quite get round to buying them

 Fortnightly or Monthly (Residential)